bright/new-www/content/blog/everything-you-need-to-know-about-food-technology-industry-foodtech.md

 Check the actual food delivery case study: an app built by our team for JustEat.

 <div class="image"><img src="/images/restaurant_system_preview.png" alt="Just Eat POS as a FoodTech example" title="Just Eat POS as a FoodTech example"  /> </div>

+### Precision Agriculture

+Using data analytics, machine learning, and sensors to optimize crop yields, reduce waste, and improve sustainability.

+### Food Safety

+Using blockchain technology and other tools to track the origin of food products and ensure their safety throughout the supply chain.

+### Alternative Proteins

+Developing plant-based and cell-based proteins as an alternative to traditional animal-based protein sources.

+### Food Processing

+Using advanced processing technologies to improve the nutritional content, taste, and texture of food products.

+## What is a FoodTech company?

+**FoodTech companies specialize in delivering innovations in the food area**.
+These companies can range from startups to established organizations.
+They often use cutting-edge technologies like artificial intelligence, the Internet of Things, machine learning, robotics, and blockchain to improve efficiency, sustainability, and food quality.

+The most popular representations of food tech might be global food delivery providers like JustEat, Uber Eats, etc. These are examples of food-related apps that are the most likely to be found on our smartphones.